 Drug Testing Consortiums: A Small Fleet's Best Friend

-If you have fewer than 50 drivers, managing your own random drug testing program is technically possible but practically a headache.
-That's where consortiums (also called Third Party Administrators or TPAs) come in.
+If you have fewer than 50 CDL drivers, managing your own random drug testing program is technically possible but practically a headache.
+That's where consortiums (also called TPAs, or Third-Party Administrators — outside companies that manage your random selections, scheduling, and documentation) come in.
 They pool multiple carriers together for random testing, handle selection, scheduling, and documentation.

 How Consortiums Work